UNITARIAN UNIVERSALIST CURRICULUM AND RESOURCE DEVELOPERS

 --This also related to "up fronting" the costs.
 The church or a grant might be willing to pay the initial printing costs, especially on an arrangement of your paying this back as sales come in.

+PRESENTATION OF MATERIAL There are various ways of presenting the material (3 hole punched with or without binders, spiral binding, backing, etc.) Why did you choose the method that you did for the curriculum?
 I chose 3-hole punched, shrink wrapped for two reasons: economy of production and of mailing, and easy removal of pages for photocopying.
 It seems to have been well received in this form.

 I think square binding is idiotic.
 It is the worst possible binding for a teacher who uses the book during a class.
 I use 3-hole binders so teachers can add materials, easily Xerox pages, or share sessions easily among teachers.

+COPYRIGHT CONCERNS Is your material copyrighted?
+How?
 It will be filed with the copyright office later this summer when I file the forms

 Yes Copyright symbol and word on title page